PROMETHIA-27/happy_feet/README.md

         if grounding.is_grounded() && key.just_pressed(KeyCode::Space) {
             velocity.y = 6.0;
-            grounding.detach(); // Detach from the ground to avoid snapping back to it during character update }
+            grounding.detach(); // Detach from the ground to avoid snapping back to it during movement update }
     }
 }